minvws/nl-kat-coordination/rfd/0003-ooi-hashing.md

-is broken because it only considers the primary key; meaning that OOI's with fields _not_ recorded in the primary key are erroneously deemed to be the same objects, causing Python's built-in hash dependent structures to find collapses.
+is broken because it only considers the primary key; meaning that OOI's with fields _not_ recorded in the primary key are erroneously deemed to be the same objects, causing Python's built-in hash dependent structures to find collisions.

 ## Proposal